w4rum/squadlanes/README.md

 Capture Points and RAAS lanes are automatically extracted from Squad maps.
 Unfortunately, naming inconsistencies in the map elements and a lack of information on Unreal Engine 4's serialized object format require some manual fixes on the automatically extracted data.
-Some map layers displayed here might be incorrect.

 If you spot any specific errors, please open an issue!
 That helps us get an overview.